-Operating a Nest thermostat is one of the best ways to improve the day-to-day schedule of your heating and cooling.
+Using a Nest thermostat is one of the most convenient ways to improve the daily schedule of your comfort system.
 This smart thermostat can learn your preferences and automatically make improvements.
-But as you may expect, it won’t work correctly or at all if you see an error code on the display.
-The exact error code offers useful information about the root of the problem, something a trained technician can use to provide solutions that much sooner.
+But as you can expect, it won’t work well or at all if you see an error code show up.
+The exact error code supplies useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much faster.

-Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can solve it and the estimated cost to do so.
-Remember that while the costs will ultimately depend on the precise Nest model, you can expect to pay about $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific components necessary to complete repairs.
+Let’s consider seven of the most frequent error codes you could find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could fix it and the estimated cost to do so.
+Keep in mind that while the price will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific parts required to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is disconnected from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the issue is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician can examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician can inspect electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll disconnect the power and gradually check each wire, making sure they are fully inserted into the connector with the proper amount of bare copper.
-When they pinpoint the damaged connector, it can be replaced for a new one.
+They’ll detach the power and progressively check each wire, making sure they are fully inserted into the connector with the proper amount of bare copper.
+Once they locate the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-In the event the breakers are on, you can examine a handful of other places before consulting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Presuming the breakers are on, you can check a few other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and supply power through a USB cable.
-Assuming it reveals error code 195, you may continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to get in touch with a pro.
+Since this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and provide power with a USB cable.
+Assuming it presents error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-A technician should cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
+Your technician should cautiously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still keep you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+Even though this error code isn’t critical, it can still keep you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you might notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excess power is being delivered using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off straightaway.
-You can then get in touch with a professional technician with the appropriate experience detecting and resolving electrical issues.
+Similar to error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to turn the power off straightaway.
+You can then contact a professional technician with the necessary experience diagnosing and resolving electrical damage.

 e73 – Critical

-This may be as simple as the breaker being shut off, but it may also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This could be as easy as the breaker being switched off, but it could also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s best to get in touch with a local professional.